ducaale/xh/README.md

     -p, --print <FORMAT>                 String specifying what the output should contain -h, --headers                        Print only the response headers.
 Shortcut for --print=h -b, --body                           Print only the response body.
-Shortcut for --print=b -v, --verbose                        Print the whole request as well as the response --all                            Show any intermediary requests/responses while following redirects with --follow -P, --history-print <FORMAT>         The same as --print but applies only to intermediary requests/responses
+Shortcut for --print=b -m, --meta                           Print only the response metadata.
+Shortcut for --print=m -v, --verbose                        Print the whole request as well as the response --all                            Show any intermediary requests/responses while following redirects with --follow -P, --history-print <FORMAT>         The same as --print but applies only to intermediary requests/responses